mediadukes/mdp_amatus/README.md

 # Amatus: custom Drupal 8 install profile

 This profile can be used to kickstart new Drupal 8 projects.
-It automatically installs and configures a bunch of usefull modules and themes.
+It automatically installs and configures a bunch of useful modules and themes.

 Some key modules/themes are: